samiurr995-lgtm/AI-Pizza-Chatbot/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is developed for academic purposes using Flask and Python.
+It demonstrates AI-inspired chatbot behavior in a web application.